aerickt/steno-dictionaries/README.md

 While the majority of Plover theory have been left untouched, there are several additions to the underlying theory that make this a little problematic if one were to switch to this dictionary after being accustomed to main.json.

-> While I believe this dictionary follows more rigorous rules (especially syllable splitting) this is still my personal dictionary and is subject to mistakes.
-If you spot any misstrokes or bad entries, please let me know as soon as possible so I can fix them.
-It is also still work in progress with only about 47k entries at time of this writing.
+> While I believe this dictionary follows more rigorous rules (especially with regard to syllable splitting) this is still my personal dictionary and is subject to mistakes.
+If you spot any bad entries, please let me know!

+> There are currently 60k entries, but I added most of these alphabetically from a word list.
+I stopped at L, so there are still a few relatively common words that may not be in the dictionary (on average I add about 5 entries everyday in my casual use).

 ### Dictionary contents
  - [Compound words](#Compound-words)